ania4data/Disaster_response_pipeline_app/README.md

 - app folder: contain `run.py` where all database tables are processed into plotly plots, as well as sample of database and model created with app
 - app/static folder: contain all static images in the app
 - app/html folder: contain `*.html` files for running the app
-- ETL_pipeline_prep and ML_pipeline/prep: Jupyter notebooks regarding the project (not needed for app)
+- ETL_pipeline_prep and ML_pipeline_prep: Jupyter notebooks regarding the project (not needed for app)
 - LICENSE file
 - README.md file